playbooks-ai/website/README.md

 ## Python API Server

-This website now includes a real Python API server that integrates with the Playbooks package.
+This website now includes a real Python API server that integrates with the Playbooks AI package.
 The API server is located in the `api` directory.

 ### Setting up the Python API Server